-Yes, some Okinawans, even though disarmed by their king (Sho Shin) in 1480 AD, and later by Satsuma Samurai clan from neighboring Japan in 1609 AD., still found weapons of self-defense in tool boxes, mill houses and boats.
-One of these is nuntei bo used to catch fish and capture fishing nets.
+Yes, some Okinawans, even though disarmed by their king (Sho Shin) in 1480 AD, and later by Satsuma Samurai clan from neighboring Japan in 1609 AD, still found weapons of self-defense in tool boxes, mill houses, boats, etc. One of these tools, known as nuntei bo, was used to catch fish and capture fishing nets.

 Modern nuntei-bo are mostly made of Red Oak hard wood with a chrome manji sai on one end.
-Woods such as White Oak, Hickory, Jatoba and Purpleheart are all good for use as the bo shaft of the weapon.
-The total length of a nuntei bo is not set, but many are around 81 inches.
+Woods such as White Oak, Hickory, Jatoba and Purpleheart are all good to use as a bo shaft of the weapon.
+The total length of a nuntei bo was not set, but many are around 81 inches.
 The nuntei-bo has attributes of bo, with the added attraction of various strikes, traps and hooks using the manji sai.

 |Training in sojutsu with yari (Okinawan spear) at the 2018 clinic.|